Apple maggot: Evolution

 Rhagoletis pomonella is representative of adaptive evolution; the race that feeds on apples spontaneously evolved from the hawthorn-feeding race in 1800 to 1850 CE after apples were introduced into North America.
 The apple-feeding race does not normally feed on hawthorns, and the hawthorn-feeding race does not normally feed on apples.
-This constitutes a possible example of an early step towards the emergence of a new species, a case of sympatric speciation.
+Based on research performed by Guy Bush, Jeffrey Feder, and others, this constitutes a possible example of an early step towards the emergence of a new species, a case of sympatric speciation.
 In addition, the hawthorn and apple host races of R. pomonella are able to produce viable offspring in a lab setting, but in nature, flies maintain their genetic integrity partly because of allochronic premating isolation from differently timed adult eclosion.
 Flies that infest apples eclose before flies that infest the hawthorn, which fruits later than apples.

 The emergence of the apple race of R. pomonella also appears to have driven formation of new races among its parasites.

 Interactions with humans

 Rhagoletis pomonella is a significant pest for apple crops because the species feeds on apples and lays eggs within the fruit.
 The hatched maggots burrow tunnels within the apples and cause them to fall prematurely and create unsightly brown spots.

-Rhagoletis mendax Curran or the blueberry maggot fly is a related species that is a pest of cultivated blueberries.
+Rhagoletis mendax or the blueberry maggot fly is a related species that is a pest of cultivated blueberries.